Join Us for a Family Field Day on April 13!

 When: Saturday, April 13, 11 a.m. – 2 p.m.

 The initiative is aimed at reducing overall chemical use in the Salt Lake City community and includes both a municipal and public focus.
-Building off the best management practices already employed by the Parks Division for the maintenance of all municipal parks and fields, the City has been piloting organic land care methods at both Laird and Hamilton parks since 2017.
+Building off the best management practices already employed by the Parks Division for the maintenance of all municipal parks and fields, the City has been piloting organic land care methods at both Laird and Madsen parks since 2017.

 The support of Stonyfield will give Salt Lake City its largest organically-maintained lawn areas to date, with the focus on high-visibility and heavy-use spaces.